qubitpulse/marry_me/README.md

 ### Quick Test (30 seconds)

-For a quick test without waiting 6 minutes:
+For a quick test without waiting 6 minutes (see also the [Quick Verify](#quick-verify-no-kafka-required) walkthrough above):

 ```bash
 # Run demo mode (no Kafka needed, instant feedback)